KEDuran/Good-ReadMe-Generator/README.md

 ## Links for Submission Items

-A link to the GitHub repo I used to develop this assignments is included below.
+A link to the GitHub repo that I used to develop this assignments is included below.
 I will update this section to include additional details for accessing the final product once it is ready to deploy.

 - Link to GitHub Repo - [https://github.com/KEDuran/ReadMe-Generator](https://github.com/KEDuran/ReadMe-Generator)

 ## Assignment Scope

+This assignment list various requriement items in order to meet acceptable MVP standards.
+I listed the various assignment requirements below according to the following subsection in which they apply:

+- User Story
+- Required ReadMe Sections
+- Acceptance Criteria

 ### User Story